Pro/dkim-exchange/README.md

 ## Supported versions

-The DKIM Signer Agent [ExchangeDkimSigner.dll] is compiled for .NET 3.5 (Exchange 2007 and 2010) or .NET 4 (Exchange 2013 & 2016)
+The DKIM Signer Agent [ExchangeDkimSigner.dll] and Verifier Agent [ExchangeDkimVerificator.dll] is compiled for .NET 3.5 (Exchange 2007 and 2010) or .NET 4 (Exchange 2013 & 2016)

 * Exchange 2007 SP3     (8.3.*)
 * Exchange 2010         (14.0.*)